igor-alexandrov/igor-alexandrov.github.io/_posts/2024-06-23-override-accepts-nested-attributes.md

 Among other great features of ActiveRecord in Rails, I find `accepts_nested_attributes_for` is one of the most useful.
 It was introduced in [Rails 2.3](https://guides.rubyonrails.org/2_3_release_notes.html#nested-attributes) and allows you to save attributes on associated records through the parent.

-I assume that you know what `accepts_nested_attributes_for` does in Rails.
-If not, please read the [official documentation](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html).
+If you are not familiar with `accepts_nested_attributes_for` method, I suggest you read the [official documentation](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html) before reading this article.

 There are some options that you can pass to `accepts_nested_attributes_for` method.
 Lets quickly go through them.